Graduate Student Handbook: Registration

 New Student Information Sessions

 - Prior to the start of each term, ECE holds a general advisement session for students entering our graduate program.
 The specific dates and times of these sessions are announced to new students approximately four to six weeks before the term starts.
-Attendance at the advisement sessions is mandatory, even for recent bachelor degree graduates of Georgia Tech.
+Attendance at the advisement sessions is mandatory, even for recent bachelor's degree graduates of Georgia Tech.

 - Other Georgia Tech entities may also provide orientation/advisement sessions.
 Students are expected to be aware of these programs and to participate in those that apply to them.